 D.C.
 Regional Library for the Blind and Physically Handicapped

-- Is legally blind with vision of 20/200 or less, or has a visual field no greater than 20 degrees
+- Are legally blind with vision of 20/200 or less, or have a visual field no greater than 20 degrees

-- Is unable to see well enough to read with comfort for extended periods of time, even with correction
+- Are unable to see well enough to read with comfort for extended periods of time, even with correction

-- Is certified by a medical doctor as having a reading disability that has a physical basis, which prevents him/her from reading standard print
+- Are certified by a medical doctor as having a reading disability that prevents them from reading standard print

 To apply, please complete the individual application form or institutional application form and mail it to the DC Public Library Center for Accessibility at the address given below.
 All information will remain confidential.

 9:30 a.m. - 9 p.m.
 Monday and Tuesday;